 In the last downturn, we saw firsthand the reckless and self-serving behavior of some brokerage firms and banks.
-Of those that didn’t go out of business with their “creative” bets on the mortgage market, others did harm to the global economy.
+Of those that didn’t go out of business with their “creative” bets on the mortgage market, others harmed the global economy.
 We can only hope that lessons were learned from the 2008-09 market drop.

-Currently, we suspect the bumpy market ride has do-it-yourselfers realizing that they aren’t quite the geniuses they had hoped.
-Some advisory firms may even be providing “happy talk” in their investment commentaries, and some customers may even be puzzled why their broker or advisor stopped contacting them as the downturn worsened.
+As with any bumpy market ride, do-it-yourselfers quickly realize that they aren’t quite the geniuses they had hoped.
+Even the bump from the Reddit wizardry was short-lived.
+Some advisory firms may begin providing “happy talk” in their investment commentaries, and some customers may be puzzled why their broker or advisor stopped contacting them as a downturn worsens.

 As a matter of historical reference, markets have resided in bearish territory approximately 15% of the time since World War II.
 Investors who stayed the course during the 2008-09 downturn generally experienced a quadrupling of market value in the bull market that followed.
 While we can’t predict the scope of the downturn, opportunities and unexpected rewards do exist in the months ahead.

 For us, it is during this type of crisis that our preparation, planning, and commitments are reflected in our client relationships and strategy.
-During this volatile market, we remain timely, frank and pragmatic.
+During a volatile market, we remain timely, frank, and pragmatic.

 - Mrs. Client bought 100 shares of ABC, a technology stock, on Feb 1st at a closing price of $101.00.
 By the close of Feb 28th, the price had fallen to $87.00 – a loss of approximately 14%.
 Mrs. Client’s advisor harvested that loss at the close on Feb 28th and replaced ABC with XYZ, another technology stock.
 The result is: